 Awilco Drilling is a public limited company incorporated under the laws of England and Wales, and registered with the Companies House under the registration number 07114196.
 The Company was incorporated on 30 December 2009.

-The Company's registered office is 11-12 St James's Square, 3rd Floor, London SW1Y 4LB, United Kingdom and its registered business address is 2 Kingshill Park, Venture Drive, Arnhall Business Park, Westhill, Aberdeen AB32 6FL, United Kingdom.
-The Company's telephone number is +44 1224 737900.
-The Company has been listed on Oslo Axess under the ticker code "AWDR" since 10 June 2011.
+The Company was listed on Oslo Axess on 10 June 2011 and was transferred to listing on Oslo Børs on 4 September 2018.
+The Company is listed under the ticker code "AWDR".

 The Company's principal business is to own offshore drilling rigs for use in offshore drilling operations, and to provide drilling services for oil and gas companies using these rigs.
 The Company owns and operates two semi-submersible drilling rigs; WilPhoenix and WilHunter.
-Both of the rigs are typical "workhorse" rigs used for drilling of oil and gas wells in the UK sector of the North Sea, although they can also be used in other geographical locations.
-In addition, the Company has entered into a newbuilding contract for the building of a new semi-submersible drilling rig which will be equipped and certified for drilling on the Norwegian Continental Shelf, including the Barents Sea.
-The drilling rig is expected to be delivered during the first quarter of 2021.
-Furthermore, in connection with entering into the newbuilding contract, the Company has negotiated options to build up to three additional drilling rigs of similar design, with each option being independent of each other.
+Both rigs are typical "workhorse" rigs used for drilling of oil and gas wells in the UK sector of the North Sea, although they can also be used in other geographical locations.

+On 9 March 2018 the Company entered into a newbuilding contract for the building of a new semi-submersible drilling rig which will be equipped and certified for drilling on the Norwegian Continental Shelf, including the Barents Sea.
+The drilling rig is expected to be delivered in March 2021.
+Furthermore, in connection with entering into the newbuilding contract, the Company negotiated options to build up to three additional drilling rigs of similar design, with each option being independent of each other.